Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-Dr. Cathy Alinovi, owner of Healthy PAWsibilities and pet parent, talks about the importance of weight monitoring and management in senior dogs.
+Dr. Cathy Alinovi, owner of Healthy PAWsibilities and pet parent, answers 15 questions on the importance of weight monitoring and management in senior dogs.

-Dr. Cathy: It depends on your perspective.
+It depends on your perspective.
 Most dog owners expect their dogs to slow down as they age; however, this is often a sign of a problem.
-With slowing down comes the need for less calories, but most dogs continue to eat what they always have, so they begin to gain weight.
+With slowing down comes the need for fewer calories, but most dogs continue to eat what they always have, so they begin to gain weight.

 Other issues that come with aging are weaker immune systems, more frequent bladder infections, failing kidneys, and weakening organ systems.
 Many of these changes lead to symptoms of low thyroid function (hypothyroidism), but this may not be true thyroid disease.